Gautamd97/Assignment1/README.md

 4. Paste the contents of your public key into the Public Key box and name it.
 ![](Images/SSHKey2%201.png)
 ## Custom Arch Linux image
-1. Download a Arch linux image from [Arch Linux](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/) website.
+1. Download an Arch linux image from [Arch Linux](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/) website.
 2. Go to the latest images folder
 ![](Images/imagesArchLinux.png)
-3. Select the .qcow file as shown below and download
+3. Select the .qcow file shown below and download
 ![](Images/qcow.png)
+We are using .qcow as it is supported by DigitalOcean for custom images and can be easily implemented.
 ## Creating a Droplet running Arch Linux
 1. Click on the green "Create" dropdown found on the upper right corner on DigitalOcean and click on "Droplet".
 ![](Images/CreateDroplet.png)